Skip to main content

 Your dwelling claim has $80,000 in damage that both sides agree to, plus $40,000 in disputed items.
 The insurer refuses to pay the $80,000 until you agree to accept their position on the disputed $40,000.
 This is one of the most aggressive — and most common — tactics in claims handling.
 The statute explicitly prohibits it.

-Requiring Duplicative Documentation — Subsection (12)
+Requiring Duplicative Documentation — Subsection (11)

 You submit a contents inventory.
 The insurer acknowledges receipt.
 Three weeks later, a new adjuster is assigned and asks you to resubmit the same inventory on a different form.
 Then a third request comes for “additional documentation” that you already provided.
 This cycle of redundant requests is designed to exhaust you, and it violates the statute.

-Denying Claims Without Investigation — Subsection (4)
+Denying Claims Without Adequate Investigation — Subsection (3) (and duty-to-investigate case law)

 Misrepresenting Policy Provisions — Subsection (1)

-The adjuster tells you that your policy doesn't cover “cosmetic damage” when the policy contains no such exclusion.
+The adjuster tells you that your policy does not cover “cosmetic damage” when the policy contains no such exclusion.
 Or they claim your deductible is higher than it actually is.
 Or they tell you that overhead and profit is “not owed” when it clearly is.
 Any misrepresentation of what your policy says or means is a violation of subsection (1).

 Failing to Respond to Communications — Subsection (2)